Our programs, for which accrediting is available, are fully accredited.

 The University of Tennessee, Knoxville, is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 In 2018, the School of Interior Architecture earned a six-year accreditation from CIDA.
-Reaccreditation is scheduled for spring 2024.
-Additionally, the school earned a nine-year accreditation from NASAD.
-Reaccreditation is scheduled for fall 2021.
+Reaccreditation is scheduled for spring 2025.
+Additionally, the school earned a nine-year accreditation from NASAD in 2021.
+Reaccreditation is scheduled for 2030.

-In 2018, the School of Landscape Architecture earned a six-year accreditation from LAAB.
-Reaccreditation is scheduled for spring 2024.
+In 2023, the School of Landscape Architecture earned a six-year accreditation from LAAB.
+Reaccreditation is scheduled for 2030.

-In 2014, the School of Architecture earned eight-year accreditations for both the undergraduate and graduate programs from NAAB.
-Reaccreditation is scheduled for fall 2022.
+In 2024, the School of Architecture earned eight-year accreditations for both the undergraduate and graduate programs from NAAB.
+Reaccreditation is scheduled for 2031.

 Statement